khyau/workspaces-poc/README.md

 WorkSpace for that new user, connect to that instance and install business applications.
 Once configured, the WorkSpace will then be used to create a custom image for the purposes of provisioning additional WorkSpaces for our other end users.

 ![workspaces-poc](images/directory.jpg)

+On the Enable Self Service Permissions prompt with leaving the **Yes** option button selected, and then choose Register again to begin the directory registration process.